 A professional video from ASMR Psychetruth

 This is not so much a skill as it is an attractive feature of the channel.
 It makes sense that the best ASMR artists use decent equipment to film.
 It shows how dedicated they are to their craft and desire to help their audience fall asleep.
 They purchase binaural microphones that can detect sounds from all angles which make you feel as though you are in the room with them and their voice can be heard all around you.

 A clear picture helps as well.
-When many artists start out, their pictures are grainy with terrible lighting and a fuzzy focus.
+Many of the early channels put out grainy videos with terrible lighting and muffled sounds.
 Their videos improve as the channel develops and the artists learns new techniques for shooting an ASMR video, from positioning the camera at the best angles to focusing various objects in both the foreground and background.
 Just framing themselves in the video can be a challenge as well.

 Some ASMR Artists create title cards featuring their YouTube name with calming music and images to kick off each video.
 Others buy projector screens and create realistic backdrops, such as doctor’s offices, wooded areas, and other calming places that coincide with the theme of their video.
 This isn’t to say that only the best ASMR artists use these visual effects, but the more professional-looking the video, the more likely I am to subscribe to that channel.

 ASMR Artists don’t ignore any corner of their screen space.
 A lot of them cover their tables with interesting cloths in calming colors and patterns.

 They stand against a bright wall.
 They’ll tack pictures to their backgrounds.
 They’ll change directions or even settings in one video.